rachelrohrbach/budget-tracker/README.md

       }
     </script>
 ```
 The service-worker.js file also sits at the root of the public directory of the application and handles the caching of the public files, the installation, activation and fetch events.
+One other thing to note in regards to service workers is that they require an HTTPS setup on the server.
+It works fine on localhost without this, but when deployed it does need to have HTTPS certification which in this case is being handled by Heroku.

 ## Demo